ckn01/laravel-base-mantine/PERMISSIONS_GUIDE.md

 ### Custom Middleware Authorization

-Update `FilamentAuthorizationMiddleware` to handle new routes:
+Update `FilamentAuthorizationMiddleware` to handle new routes: // NOT USED
 ```php
 if (str_contains($routeName, 'your-feature')) {
     if (!Gate::allows('access your-feature')) {